A Pettis-Type Integral and Applications to Transition Semigroups: Introduction

 \subsection{Notation}

-If $(E,\Sigma )$ is a measurable space, then $B_b(E)$ denotes the space of all bounded, measurable functions $f: E \to \CC$.
-This is a Banach space with respect to the supremum norm.
+If $(E,\Sigma )$ is a measurable space, then $B_b(E)$ denotes the space of all bounded, measurable functions $f: E \to \CC$, endowed with the supremum norm.
 By $\mathcal{M}(E)$ we denote the space of all complex measures on $(E,\Sigma )$.
 The {\it total variation} of a measure $\mu$ is defined by